usetrmnl/trmnlp/README.md

 ## Creating a Plugin

 This is the structure of a plugin repository.
-See [config.example.toml](config.example.toml) for an example config.

 ```
 views/